-Microneedling was introduced in the 1990s to treat wrinkles and fine lines.
-It was later discovered to help improve acne scars.
+Since its introduction in the 1990s to treat wrinkles and fine lines, microneedling has grown in popularity as a treatment for acne scars.
 Microneedling is one of many treatment options available for acne scars.
 The type and severity of the acne scarring dictate the best treatment options.
-Read on to learn the effectiveness of microneedling, how it compares to laser treatments, and what are the risks.
+Read on to learn the effectiveness and risks of microneedling and how it compares to laser treatments.

 What are acne scars?

-Acne scars are caused by inflammation and trauma from acne breakouts, trauma caused by picking or squeezing the acne lesions, and infection caused by picking at acne lesions.
-The scars can be superficial, deep, or moderate, depending on the inflammation's depth.
+Acne scars are caused by inflammation and trauma from acne breakouts, picking or squeezing the acne lesions, and infection caused by picking at acne lesions.
+Depending on the inflammation's depth, the scars can be superficial, deep, or moderate.
 There are two basic types of acne scars: atrophic and hypertrophic.

 Ice-pick scars are typically the result of cystic acne caused by inflammation deep inside the pore.
-These scars are the hardest to treat because they are the most severe.
-Ice-pick scars are deeper than boxcar or rolling scars, making them challenging to treat.
-Their narrow appearance also makes them difficult to treat.
+These types of scars go deep into the skin's dermal layer and are the hardest to treat because they are the most severe.
+Ice-pick scars are deeper than boxcar or rolling scars, and their narrow appearance also makes them difficult to treat.

 Does microneedling work for acne scars?